 Red Tome Units

-The Red Tome Cavaliers are one of the most lacking categories of cavaliers, with only two options available at time of last update.
-That being said, they at least cover different ground, with one being offensive and the other defensive.
+The Red Tome Cavaliers are the most lacking category of mage cavaliers.
+That being said, they at least cover different ground, with good variety between the available units.

 SM Eirika is all about offense, possessing a solid 31/35 offensive spread and a strong personal tome.
 Her defensive capabilities on both ends are poor though, so caution is needed when using her.
 Overall, a solid option.